DnD 5e - Sorcerer Spell List Breakdown

 - PHB: While humanoid enemies make up a small portion of the monster manual, they appear frequently as major villains.
 It's rare to find a spell that can totally eliminate a creature type at such low spell level, and Hold Monster remains a reliable option against humanoids at any level, and since its so low level you can easily upcast it at higher levels to handle crowds.
 But keep in mind: you need to maintain Concentration, and the target gets another save at the end of each of their turns.
 If you're going to paralyze an enemy, send an ally to capitalize on their paralysis as quickly as you can manage.
 This also needs to compete with options like Maximilian's Earthen Grasp and Web, both of which can Restrain targets without any creature type restriction, and both of which are much harder to escape on later rounds.

 - PHB: An essential scouting and infiltration tool, and as you get higher-level spell slots you can affect more of your party.

 - PHB: The primary reason to have proficiency with Thieves' Tools is to handle locks.
 Knock doesn't require a check.
-It just works.
-Make aggressive eye contact with your party's rogue while you cast this just to rub it in.
+However, if anyone in your party can already handle locks you should skip this and learn a different spell instead.